paser4se/ALAMOSE/README.md

 # securedevops
-Authentic Learning for Secure DevOps
+The purpose of this repositoty to provide authentic Learning experience in Secure DevOps for cybersecurity students.